 A visa can be granted for between 1 and 90 days.
 You have to make use of these days within a given time frame of six months at the most (period of validity).

-How many days you are allowed to stay in the Schengen area, and for how long altogether, is stated on the permit sticker attached to your travel document.
+How many days you are allowed to stay in the Schengen area, and for how long your visa is valid, is stated on the visa sticker attached to your passport.

 If you need to travel to Sweden often, you can ask to be given several entries.
 Such visas are valid for five years at the most.
 If the visa is for more than six months, you can stay in the Schengen area for a maximum of 90 days per six-month period.

-A visa does not automatically mean you can enter the Schengen area.
-Entry checks are always made at external border points.
+A visa does not automatically mean that you can enter the Schengen area.
+It is the Border Police in the Schengen area that will determine whether you meet the conditions for entering Sweden.
 So it is a good idea to bring along copies of the documents you submitted when applying for a visa.
-Border controls may result in your being denied entry.
+Border Police may deny your entry.

-It is the embassy or consulate that decides whether you are to be granted a visa.
+It is the Consulate General that decides whether you are to be granted a visa.
 In certain cases, the matter is referred to the Swedish Migration Agency for a decision.

-When applying for the first time, all applicants will have to appear in person at the VFS Global or Embassy.
+When applying for the first time, all applicants will have to appear in person at VFS Global.
 Biometric data, along with the data provided in the Schengen visa application form, will be recorded in the VIS database and stored for 59 months.
-If the fingerprints have been taken within the 59 months after November 2014 and if reusable, the fingerprints should not be retaken unless the applicant requires having their fingerprints taken again.
-Please note that the Embassy/Consulate is entitled to request applicants to come for a second time to the Visa Application Center or the Embassy/Consulate when the fingerprints of the applicant have not been correctly registered in EU VIS.
+If the fingerprints have been taken within the 59 months and if reusable, the fingerprints should not be retaken unless the applicant requires having their fingerprints taken again.
+Please note that the Consulate General is entitled to request applicants to come for a second time to the Visa Application Center or the Consulate General when the fingerprints of the applicant have not been correctly registered in EU VIS.